kytos/kytos/docs/developer/creating_a_napp.rst

 User Interface
 --------------
-You can create a NApp with UI, using our custom `Vue.js` and HTML components.
-To learn more visit our
+You can create a web UI for your NApp using our custom `Vue.js` and HTML components.
+To learn more, visit our
 `Web Interface documentation <../web-ui/>`_

 How to create a rest endpoint for your napp